kristijanhusak/node_acl_sequelize/README.md

 };
 ```

-**NOTE: Make sure that table names provided here match with table names provided to the backend.**
+**NOTE: Make sure that table names and prefix provided here match with table names and prefix provided to the backend.**

 It is recommended to just use defaults in order to avoid any issues with naming.